Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Introduction

 To mitigate the exposure bias problem while keeping the simplicity of Seq2Seq, we recast the one-dimension triplet sequence to two-dimension Unordered-Multi-Tree (UMTree) and propose a novel model \textbf{Seq2UMTree}. {The Seq2UMTree model} is based on an {Encoder-Decoder} framework, which is composed of a conventional encoder and a UMTree decoder.
 The UMTree decoder models entities and relations jointly and structurally, using a copy mechanism with unordered multi-label classification as the output layer.
 This multi-label classification model ensures the nodes in the same layer are unordered and discards the predefined triplet order so that the prediction deviation will not aggregate and affect other triplets.
 Different from the standard Seq2Tree \cite{dong-lapata-2016-language, liu-etal-2019-tree}, the decoding length is limited to three (one triplet), which is the shortest feasible length for \textsc{JERE} task.
 In this way, the exposure bias is minimized under the triplet-level F1 metrics.

-{In conclusion, our contribution is listed as follows:} \begin{itemize} \item We point out the redundancy of the predefined triplet order of the Seq2Seq model, and propose a novel Seq2UMTree model to minimize exposure bias by recasting the ordered triplet sequence to an Unordered-Multi-Tree format.
+{In conclusion, our contributions are listed as follows:} \begin{itemize} \item We point out the redundancy of the predefined triplet order of the Seq2Seq model, and propose a novel Seq2UMTree model to minimize exposure bias by recasting the ordered triplet sequence to an Unordered-Multi-Tree format.

 \item We systematically analyze how exposure bias diminishes the reliability of the performance scores of the standard Seq2Seq models. \end{itemize}